kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

 <aside>

-📺 Watch the following video on the product development cycle, and how product teams work together
+📺 Watch this video on the product development cycle, and how product teams work together
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">